Welcome to

 Inclusive & Multimodal AI

-To ensure impact beyond the lab, we collaborate with organizations such as the Miller Center for Global Impact and the Frugal Innovation Hub.
+To extend impact beyond the lab, we collaborate closely with partners such as the Miller Center for Global Impact, Markkulla Center for Applied Ethics, and the Frugal Innovation Hub.

-We co-host at ACL Mentorship, global panel sessions with AI research experts from academia and industry.
-Open to everyone, especially the underrepresented!
+We also co-host ACL Mentorship, a global initiative featuring panel sessions with AI researchers from academia and industry.
+Watch the recordings and join live as a mentee or mentor.
+Open to everyone, especially the underrepresented communities.

 Ultimately, research is for people and can enable demographic-aware technologies that make a lasting positive impact on society.